PsiKyouji/SRPG/README.md

 ■Terms of use
-Usage in anything other than SRPG Studio is prohibited Follow SRPG Studio rules (http://srpgstudio.com/guide/rules.html) Modifiable, redistributable, reprintable, credit not required Paid distribution of plug-ins (including modified ones) is prohibited.
+Usage in anything other than SRPG Studio is prohibited Follow SRPG Studio rules (http://srpgstudio.com/guide/rules.html) Modifiable, redistributable, reprintable.
+Credit is not required.
+Paid distribution of plug-ins (including modified ones) is prohibited.

 ■ Disclaimer